discordeno/discordeno/website/docs/examples/reactionroles.md

 1. Get the role id of the role we need to give the user
 1. Assign it to them
-1. Respond to the interaction
+1. Reply to the interaction

 So let's do this: